Nova-Nesters/Mind-Flow-/software metrics/empirical-investigation.md

 The Health Score is an **indirect measurement** because it combines several direct measurements.

-Inputs: - Streak days - Mood check‑ins - Login frequency - Journal
+Inputs:  Streak days;  Mood check‑ins;  Login frequency;  Journal activity
-activity

 Output: A normalized score between 0 and 100.